rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

 those abstractions in a custom subclass of numpy's ndarray.
 The coniclifts abstractions for scalar-valued symbolic expressions are as follows:

-- A "ScalarExpression" class represents scalar-valued affine functions of certain irreducible primatives.
+- A *ScalarExpression* class represents scalar-valued affine functions of certain irreducible primatives.
   ScalarExpressions are operator-overloaded to support ``+``, ``-``, and ``*``.
 This allows ndarrays of ScalarExpressions to fall back on many functions which are implemented for numeric ndarrays.

-- An abstract "ScalarAtom" class specifies the behavior of the irreducible primitives in ScalarExpressions.
-The ScalarAtom class immediately specializes into "ScalarVariables" (far and away the most important ScalarAtom), and another abstract class, called "NonlinearScalarAtom".
+- An abstract *ScalarAtom* class specifies the behavior of the irreducible primitives in ScalarExpressions.
+The ScalarAtom class immediately specializes into *ScalarVariables* (far and away the most important ScalarAtom), and another abstract class, called *NonlinearScalarAtom*.
 NonlinearScalarAtoms are implemented on a case-by-case basis, but include such things as the exponential function and the vector 2-norm.

 We ask interested users to refer to the source code for additional information on ScalarExpressions and